kstenerud/concise-encoding/ce-structure.md

  * The destination platform might not support one of the types.
  * The destination object's required type might not match.

-A decoder **MUST** perform such a conversion using the following algorithm or equivalent:
+A decoder **MUST** perform such a conversion using the following algorithm (or an algorithm that yields the same result):

  * Convert the source value to its string-based decimal exponent encoding.
  * Convert the string value into the destination type.

-Binary float <-> string conversions **MUST** be done using standard conversion algorithms or equivalent.
+Binary float <-> string conversions **MUST** be done using standard conversion algorithms (or equivalent).
 These are usually provided as part of the standard library.
 This helps to minimize exploitable behavioral differences between implementations.

 ### Problematic Values